Technical assistance is necessary for many farmers and ranchers interested in adopting new practices.

 For many decades the University of California’s Cooperative Extension (UCCE), the state’s 98 Resource Conservation Districts (RCDs) and various non-profit organizations have played key roles as TA providers.
 However, both UCCE and the RCDs suffered significant state budget cuts in the 1990’s and 2000’s, from which they have not recovered, and many non-profit technical service providers are challenged to secure sufficient and reliable philanthropic and public funding to meet the need.

 California’s Climate Smart Agriculture programs provide financial resources to encourage farmers and ranchers to adopt farm management practices that will reduce greenhouse gas emissions and increase carbon sequestration.
-However, the programs offer only limited funding for grant application workshops and some one-on-one assistance.
-This severely limits their effectiveness and reach.
-Other states and the federal government routinely combine financial incentives with technical assistance and conservation planning.
-Such an approach is needed in California.

 Small and moderately-scaled producers, including many women and socially disadvantaged farmers and ranchers, who cannot afford consultants, are especially in need of greater support to improve their participation in the Climate Smart Agriculture programs.

 Due to the passage of a 2018 CalCAN sponsored bill (AB 2377, Irwin) at least 5% of the budgets from the three Climate Smart Agriculture programs administered by the California Department of Food and Agriculture (CDFA)—Healthy Soils Program, SWEEP and AMMP—is earmarked specifically for technical assistance grants, including a 25% set-aside for socially disadvantaged farmers.

 Read more about the Technical Assistance program here.